Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**Best_avg_coverage:** Based on coverage of all libraries, The best average coverage of this sRNA will be showed here.

-	**Best_highest_coverage:** Based on coverage of all libraries, The highest average coverage of this sRNA will be showed here.

-	**Best_lowest_coverage:** Based on coverage of all libraries, The lowest average coverage of this sRNA will be showed here.

 	**Normalized_secondary_energy_change(by_length):** Secondary folding energy change (normalized by length) of this sRNA.

 	**sRNA_types:** Shows the sRNA type.